tc39/proposal-decimal/README.md

 + a single NaN value--distinct from the built-in `NaN` of JS.
 The difference between quiet and singaling NaNs will be collapsed into a single Decimal NaN.
 + positive and negative infinity will be available, though, as with `NaN`, they are distinct from JS's built-in `Infinity` and `-Infinity`.

-Decimal offers a *canonicalization by default* approach.
-Thus, when constructing a Decimal value from a string, all digits (including trailing zeros), but in calls to `toString`, the result will be canonicalized unless the option `canonicalize: false` is passed in.
+Decimal offers a *canonicalization by default* approach when converting to strings.
+In short, this means that if a Decimal has trailing zeros (e.g., "1.20"), they will be removed, by default.
+When constructing a Decimal value from a string, all digits—including trailing zeros—will be respected and stored.
+However, in calls to `toString`, the resulting string will be canonicalized (i.e., trailing zeroes removed) unless the option `canonicalize: false` is passed in in the argument options bag.
 Example:

 ```javascript
 let a = new Decimal128("-4.00");